Hand Painted kitchens in Devon & Cornwall – Traditional Painter Established 2012

-James Hewson is based in Exeter and is Traditional Painter’s recommended kitchen painter in the SW.
-He is probably getting caught daily in the local holiday traffic, but he completed the following two projects before the start of the season, and according to his clients the jobs went very smoothly.
+Traditional Painter’s recommended kitchen painter in the SW.
+She is probably getting caught daily in the local holiday traffic, but she completed the following two projects before the start of the season, and according to her clients the jobs went very smoothly

 This first case study was a transformation of a custom made yew kitchen.